- After Diagnosis: A Guide for Patients and Families

 - What kind of changes will I need to make in my work, family life, sex life, and leisure time?

-- What are the names of the drugs I will take?
+- What are the names of the drugs I’ll take?
 What are they for?

 - What other drugs or treatments will I need?